azsk/AzTS-docs/01-Setup and getting started/README.md

 Run the `Start-AzSKTenantSecuritySolutionOnDemandScan` command to start scan after the installation of AzTS Soln.
 Please note that after running this command, AzTS UI will available in the next 2 hours depending on the number of subscriptions to be scanned.

+> **Note:**
+> _If your AzTS solution is integrated to VNet, in that case uncomment switch `-EnableVnetIntegration` and then run `Start-AzSKTenantSecuritySolutionOnDemandScan` command to trigger AzTS scan._

 ```PowerShell
 # Subscription id in which Azure Tenant Security Solution has been installed.
 $HostSubscriptionId = "<HostSubscriptionId>"